-- Termly reviews and meetings with parents for children on Record of Need, who have individualised provision maps (IPM's), which record progress through Assess - Plan - Do -Review cycle. - 'Bespoke' meetings with parents regarding specific issues - Dyslexia screening in place in Year 1 and Year 3, Year 6 (or as necessary) - Dyscalculia screening in place, as and when appropriate - Home/School communication book used
+- Termly reviews and meetings with parents for children on Record of Need, who have individualised provision maps (IPM's), which record progress through Assess - Plan - Do -Review cycle - 'Bespoke' meetings with parents regarding specific issues - Dyslexia screening in place for Year groups.
+This year GL Rapid to be introduced, then IDL support program to be used on iPads for identified children.
+DEST (Dyslexia Early

-- This year school has invested in I-Pads to enhance the curriculum, including use of Seesaw.
-All KS2 pupils have access to their own IPad (with personal log-in) & all KS1 pupils have at least one between two. - Opportunities for all pupils to learn through individual and group discussion. - Opportunities to work independently. - Effective marking & feedback is used to move pupils on in their learning. - Children have 'talking partners' & use peer assessment. - Structured routines are followed. - Emphasis on oracy and talk for writing. - Opportunities for self and peer assessment and reflection on work by all. - Whole school tracking system (itrack) to track and monitor every child's progress - Dyslexia friendly strategies are used in all classrooms, reflecting reaccredited Inclusive Dyslexia Friendly Status (IDFS) - A strong emphasis on our core values, through our badge system to support children to recognise and reach their potential. - All classes well supported by teaching assistants for both academic and emotional needs. - Teaching assistants model and explain
+- Within our school MAT subject leaders work together in Research circles to share good practice and recent research. - The school has invested in I-Pads to enhance the curriculum, including use of Seesaw.
+All KS2 pupils have access to their own iPad (with personal login) & all KS1 pupils have at least one between two - Opportunities for all pupils to learn through individual and group discussion - Opportunities to work independently - Effective marking & feedback is used to move pupils on in their learning - Children have 'talking partners' & use peer assessment - Structured routines are followed. - Emphasis on oracy and talk for writing - Opportunities for self and peer assessment and reflection on work by all - Whole school tracking system (itrack) to track and monitor every child's progress - Dyslexia friendly strategies are used in all classrooms, reflecting reaccredited Inclusive Dyslexia Friendly Status (IDFS+) in June 2022 - A strong emphasis on our core values, through our badge system to support children to recognise and reach their potential - All classes well supported by teaching